Mindfulness and Grief: How to Cope With Loss

 It is not performative.
 It is not spiritual.
 It is simply an act of care.

-Perspective-taking: I am not my thoughts
+Perspective-taking: You are not your thoughts

 Our minds generate thoughts constantly.
 Just because your mind thinks something doesn’t make it true.
+A thought is not a fact.

 Grief produces intense thoughts.
 Sometimes harsh ones.
 Sometimes terrifying ones.
 Sometimes thoughts that arrive like pronouncements.
 In grief, the mind often speaks in absolutes.

-I will never be okay again.
+I will never be okay again

-I cannot do this.
+I cannot do this

-My life is ruined.
+My life is ruined

-I am alone.
+I am alone

 Instead of arguing with the thought, you step back from it.